- About Us

-Cosmetic surgery is becoming a bigger part of our culture.
+Cosmetic surgery is growing increasingly common in today's society.
 From reality television shows to magazine covers and documentaries, the public has never been more aware of the ways that cosmetic surgery impacts patients from head to toe.
-Here’s the truth behind some common misperceptions of cosmetic surgery.
-See if you can what’s fact from myth!
+Here’s the truth behind some common misconceptions about cosmetic surgery.
+See if you can tell fact from fiction!

 1. Cosmetic surgery and plastic surgery are one and the same.